-• Assign the support attribute Roller from the Treeview.
+• Assign the support attribute Roller from the Assign the support attribute Roller from the Assign the support.
+Treeview.
 Choose "From loadcase" and ensure the loadcase Stage 7 is selected.
 Click OK to assign the support.

 Long term

 A final loadcase will be added to consider the long term losses at the end of service.